subrataSamartha/catfact/README.md

+# CatFact

-#CatFact is a simple fun iOS app that generates random facts about cats with a single button click.
+CatFact is a simple fun iOS app that generates random facts about cats with a single button click.
 This app allows users to explore fascinating cat facts, mark them as favorites, and view their favorite facts in a convenient UITableView.

 ## Features